Raheemrana/AdminDashboard_BE/README.md

 ***Project Structure***

 + *main.py*: The entry point of the application, defining routes for different modules.

-Before interacting with the end points, the first and the foremost step is to hit the very first `Dump Inventory` end point to inject dummmy data in the database.

-*main.py* file is the starting point and it defines further routes for different modules and these modules can be found in **Routes** directory inside project.

-Each module has the relevant end points to create or read data.
++ Each module has the relevant end points to create or read data.

-**Categories**, **Products**, **Customers** has straight forward end points that are self explanatory.

-**Sales**
++ *Routes/*: Directory containing modules with specific endpoints.
+  + Categories: Manages product categories.
+  + Products: Handles product-related endpoints.
+  + Customers: Manages customer-related operations.
+  + Sales:
--> Has `Dump Sales` end point, it inserts sales with random products, random quantity and random dates.
+    `Dump Sales` Inserts sales data with random products, quantities, and dates.
--> Has different apis to retrieve sales for different analysis.
--> `Sales by filter` api responds with the sales considering the filters.
-You can retrieve the revenue, units_sold, sales_count and sales data by giving end or start date range or applying the filter upon any product or category.

-**Inventory**
+    `Sales Analysis` Provides various APIs for sales analysis, including filtering by date range, product, or category.
+  + Inventory:
--> Has `Dump Inventory` end point that injects inventory insights for random product from the databse with random dates and stocks.
+    `Dump Inventory` Injects inventory data for random products with dates and stock quantities.
--> `Inventory` end point reveals the total stock quantity for each available product and additionally it also returns the list of products that are on low stock (i.e. less than 10).
+    `Inventory` Retrieves total stock quantity for each product and identifies products with low stock (less than 10 units).
--> `Inventory Insights` end point reveals the insights of when which product's stock was injected.
+    `Inventory Insights` Provides insights into stock injection history for products.

+***Before You Begin***

+Before interacting with any endpoints, ensure to hit the Dump Inventory endpoint first.
+This step injects dummy data into the database, allowing you to interact with other endpoints effectively.

+Feel free to explore and analyze sales data, manage product inventory, and gain valuable insights for better decision-making!

+Happy coding! 🚀